deib-polimi/katena/README.md

   - Stores these credentials in KATENA
   - Instructs KATENA to deploy ENS, Dark Forest, and dydx by providing the TOSCA models (stored in folder `benchmark`) and the smart contract ABIs (stored in folders `nodes/contracts-<APP_NAME>` where APP_NAME can be either ens, dydx or dark-forest).

-Note that depending on your hardware configuration this step could take a while (approximatively 10/20 minutes).
+Note that depending on the hardware configuration this step could take a while (approximatively 10/20 minutes).

 The deployment succeeds if this output is printed in the console.